erdmkbc/Machine-Learning-Tutorial/README.md

 *Regression algorithms goal is training data for continous labels.*
 Regression types where given in below.
  * Linear Regression
-     * Multiple linear regression
-     * Polynomial linear regression
  * Decision Tree Regression
  * Random Forest Regression

 *Classification models goal train data for discrete labels and classification algorithms also two type Supervised and Unsupervised Learning algorithms.*
 Classification types where given in below.